Biodiversity Data at Scale, Powered by Pollinators

 Over 80% of wild flowering plants rely on insect pollinators and ~75% of our crop species need to be pollinated.

-Insect pollination provides $235 and $577 billion to the global economy every year.
+Insect pollination provides between $235 and $577 billion to the global economy every year.

 Why It Matters